Patrick Branwell Brontë's "Black Comb"

 Branwell grew up with five sisters (two of which, Maria and Elizabeth died of tuberculosis when Branwell was almost eight years old).
 They were educated at home by their father and aunt, in the disciplines of music and art, the classics, and writing.
 From early on Branwell aspired to be a painter, specifically of portraits.
 Around the time he turned 20, Branwell rented a studio and sought to pursue professional portrait painting.
 Though he made many connections, he could not seem to make a living.
 Two years later he tried tutoring, but was quickly fired.
 He then worked as a clerk for the railway, but yet again was sacked from this job because of a failure to manage the accounts.
 He returned to tutoring for a different family but could not keep that job long after rumors of an affair with the employer’s wife arose.
 By the time he was 27, Branwell was back at home, with a long history of failed careers behind him (Brontë Parsonage Museum).

 The last four years of Branwell’s life are categorized by his dependence on alcohol and opium (possibly not much different than Coleridge, Keats, Byron, and Shelly’s use of Laudanum).
 He died in 1848 due to “tuberculosis.”
 Interestingly enough, Emily also died just three months later.
 Anne died in 1849, and Charlotte died just six years later in 1855.
-Following Branwell’s death Charlotte reflected on her brother’s life and career, by which she wrote:
+Following Branwell’s death Charlotte reflected on her brother’s life and career, by which she wrote:“I do not weep from a sense of bereavement - there is no prop withdrawn, no consolation torn away, no dear companion lost - but for the wreck of talent, the ruin of promise, the untimely dreary extinction of what might have been a burning and a shining light… Nothing remains of him but a memory of errors and suffering” (Gérin 298-299).

 Even the Brontë Parsonage Museum refers to him as “The family's great hope [that] could not bear the burden of their expectation.”
 It has been said that he is the model for Hindley Earnshaw (Wuthering Heights) and Arthur Huntington (The Tenant of Wildfell Hall).
 His character was marked by his alcoholic lifestyle and the patterns of sickness that dominated his course, but also a fiery personality that possessed “a compelling idea of the Extraordinary Man” (Collins 210).
 Collins points out connections to Bryon, and the Byronic hero, Milton’s Lucifer, and also Shelley and Wordsworth (Branwell even tried sending some of his early work in his teens to Wordsworth).
 He started writing around age 14, and built up to a climax between ages 18 and 24, before he died at 31.
 He is technically (besides their father) the first Brontë to be printed.
 And ultimately Collins believes that “his total output… exceeds the published work of his sisters” (Collins 204).
 However, only 19 of his poems were published in his lifetime (Berg 95).
 Collin concludes from all of this pondering that: